-Calibration is never as important as with safety equipment, so it's important to make sure your provider is qualified and certified.
+Calibration is crucial to the performance of safety equipment, so it's essential that you make sure your provider is qualified and certified.
 Thorcal's engineers have current Level 1 and Level 2 service certificates and Thorcal is an authorised service centre for BW personal gas monitors.

 If your monitor has an LEL sensor fitted, it's important to "bump check" your monitor before every use.
 This is because LEL sensors can become "blind" to certain explosive gases if exposed to contaminating chemicals.

 You bump check your monitor by applying gas to the sensors and making sure they alarm at the appropriate levels.

 This is not the same as a calibration, as it's just a check on the function of the sensors, not a readjustment based on the concentrations of gas.

 Test gas should be traceable to National Standards and come with a certificate of conformity.
 You should be able to see the certificate number from the test gas used on your calibration certificate under traceability information.

 Thorcal can supply all concentrations of test gas and calibration gas.
 Contact us with your requirements.

 Does your monitor have a PID sensor to see exotic gases?
 PID (photoionisation devices) use ultraviolet light to detect gases that aren't detectable by other methods.

 While PID sensors tend to have a much longer lifespan than electrochemical sensors, the lens to the PID lamp needs periodic cleaning and servicing to ensure it operates correctly.

 Thorcal can service all PIDs during the calibration process.